GreenedDev/mc-stresser/README.md

 - High performance
 - Multiple protocols and methods
-- Extenible - users can easily add their own methods.
+- Extensible - users can easily add their own methods.
 - Traffic counters and measurements

 ## Usage